franklindyer/cs357-ta-materials/scheme/grading/new_grading/scripts/scheme_grader/README.md

 |  |  ...
 |  ...
 ```
-execute the command `./grader testcases.rkt submissions [feedback]` and all submission files in the `submissions` directory will be graded and feedback files will be created in the `feedback` directory if no specified folder is indicated in the optional argument `[feedback]`.
+execute the command `./grader testcases.rkt submissions [feedback]  grader` and all submission files in the `submissions` directory will be graded and feedback files will be created in the `feedback` directory if no specified folder is indicated in the optional argument `[feedback]`.

 If a submission file has syntax errors, a copy will be placed in a new directory `subs_with_syntax_errors`.